-- 1. Respect for the rights of others at all times - 2.
+- 1. Respect for the rights of others always - 2.
 Adherence to instructions of teachers - 3.
-Preparation of materials and assignments completed on time

-- 4. Performance of classroom duties (erasing boards, cleaning, closing drapes, etc.) - 5.
+Preparation of materials and assignments completed on time - 4.
+Performance of classroom duties (erasing boards, cleaning, closing drapes, etc.) - 5.
 Courtesy and reasonable quiet in the halls and washrooms - 6.
 Clean up after lunch - 7.
 Adherence to lunchroom rules - 8.
 Pious participation in liturgies - 9.
 Keeping books covered - 10.
 Neatness of lockers, desks, and other school materials - 11.
-Care of and prompt return of library books (A 5 cent per day fee will be charged for overdue books.
-Damaged or lost books require a fine or replacement cost.) - 12.
+Care of and prompt return of library books (Damaged or lost books require a replacement cost.) - 12.
 Asking permission to enter the library, go to the washrooms, etc. - 13.
 Obedience to crossing guards and patrols - 14.
 Weekly laundering of gym clothes - 15.
 Names clearly marked on coats, boots, sweaters, etc. as well as other school supplies - 16.
 Proper care of technology equipment.

-The following are things that are unacceptable and won't be tolerated:
+The following are unacceptable and won't be tolerated:

 - 1. Disrespect for God, country, adults, or other children - 2.
 Untidiness in work or materials - 3.
 Gum - 4.
 Throwing or bouncing objects in the school building - 5.
 Throwing rocks, snow, ice, or snowballs at school or while going to or from it - 6.
 Shoving and pushing in lines - 7.
 Leaving food in lockers - 8.
-Writing in hard cover books (A fine is levied for this when school closes) - 9.
+Writing in hard cover books (A fee is levied for this at the end of the school year) - 9.
 Late work (refer to Homework section) - 10.
 Unauthorized student use of a cell phone - 11.
 Other serious matters outlined under expulsion